forcedotcom/salesforcedx-vscode/docs/_articles/en/sf-dev-env/org-browser.md

 lang: en
 ---

+Org Browser makes it easy to retrieve metadata sources by displaying org metadata types and its corresponding components.
+Access the org browser by clicking the cloud icon in the VS Code Activity Bar.
 Use the Org Browser to:

-- Browse your org metadata
+- Browse your org metadata.
 - View the available metadata types and their corresponding components in your default org.
 - Retrieve metadata source, without using a [manifest file](./en/user-guide/development-models/#create-project-with-manifest).
 - Deploy source and then test the changes in your org.

-## Org Browser Overview
+## Overview

 ![Org Browser Overview](./images/org_browser_overview.png)